Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 > child-of: REQ-CORE-2

 > REQ-PARSER-20
-> The application shall allow for specification of filesystem paths to be ignored during requirements scanning.
+> ReqSnake shall allow for specification of filesystem paths to be ignored during requirements scanning.
 A file `.requirementsignore` shall be used to specify the list of filesystem paths to ignore, similar to how .gitignore works.
 > child-of: REQ-CORE-1

 > REQ-PARSER-21